Safe Spot provides services to help children and families affected by sexual abuse or severe physical abuse. Our services include:

 Better for Families

 Easier access to needed information.
-Our victim advocate works with non-offending caregivers from initial disclosure on, providing information, support, referrals to needed services and assistance with the legal process.
+Our advocate works with non-offending caregivers from initial disclosure on, providing information, support, referrals to needed services and assistance with the legal process.

 Better for the Community